LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 # Pull-based Zero-Touch Provisioning

 ## Objective:
-The primary aim is to automate the loading of the correct iOS and configuration onto our new devices, eliminating the need for manual intervention.
+The primary aim is to automate the loading of the correct Cisco IOS and configuration onto our new devices, eliminating the need for manual intervention.

 ## Guide Overview: